Chapter 5 - Administration

-Part 10.
-Purchases from Targeted Group Businesses.
-Targeted group businesses are those meeting the definition in Minnesota Statutes §16C.16, Subd.
-5. Purchasing practices will include provisions whenever practicable, for procurement from small targeted group and economically disadvantaged businesses as defined in Minnesota Statutes §471.345, Subd.
+Targeted group businesses are those meeting the definition in Minn.
+Stat. § 16C.16, Subd.
+5. Purchasing practices will include provisions whenever practicable, for procurement from small targeted groups and economically disadvantaged businesses as defined in Minn.
+Stat. § 471.345, Subd.
 8. Targeted businesses are certified as such and a list is available from the Department of Administration.

-Part 11.
-Code of Ethics.
-All system employees engaged in contracting and purchasing are subject to Minnesota law applicable to state employees, including Minnesota Statutes §15.43, 43A.38, 43A.39 and System Procedure 1C.01.
+All system employees engaged in contracting and purchasing are subject to Minnesota law applicable to state employees, including Minn.
+Stat. §§ 15.43, 43A.38, 43A.39, and System Procedure 1C.01.

-Part 12.
-Accountability.
-The chancellor for the system office and the president of each college and university shall designate an employee who shall have overall responsibility for complying with state and federal laws, board policy, and system wide procedures for all purchases.
+The chancellor for the system office and the president of each college and university shall designate an employee who shall have overall responsibility for complying with state and federal laws, board policy, and across the colleges and university procedures for all purchases.

 - Policy 5.14 Procurement and Contracts

-- Procedure 5.14.2 Consultant, Professional or Technical Services
+- Procedure 5.14.2 Consultant, Professional or Technical Services, and Income Contracts

 - Procedure 6.7.2 Leasing College or University Property for Non-College and University Activities